 Turning to sector comparisons several significant differences emerged in regard to HR practices.
 It appears that companies in the retail sector are higher than manufacturing or education in the use of performance appraisal both for permanent and for temporary employees and use of pay related performance for permanent employees.
 Concerning the inequality in favour of permanent employees, seven significant differences appear.
 It seems that the education sector displays lower inequality than the manufacturing or the retail/service sectors in most of these variables.
-Specifically, regarding inequality in opportunities to express views, in provision of interesting and varied jobs, and in support with non-work responsibilities, inequality is higher in manufacturing than the retail/service and the education sectors.
-In addition, for inequality in training and development, in performance appraisal, and in overall inequality, the manufacturing industry and the retail/service sectors are higher than the education sector.
-For inequality in performance-related pay, the retail/service sector is higher than the manufacturing industry, and in turn, the manufacturing industry is higher than the education sector.
+Specifically, regarding inequality in opportunities to express views, in provision of interesting and varied jobs, and in support with non-work responsibilities, inequality is higher in manufacturing than the retail/service and the education sector.
+For inequality in training and development, in performance appraisal, and in overall inequality, the manufacturing industry and the retail/service sector is higher than the manufacturing industry is higher than the education sector.